MartinMuzatko/WebKick/README.md

 Like any other project - it includes a lot of other open source to accelerate development.
 This is not just another boilerplate, it is much more a way to organize your stuff with the benefits of easy and fun workflow.
+WebKick contains a Toolset of scripts which can make work a lot more easy.

 ###Based on the SMACSS principles